 The Esperanza Project is a nonprofit, bilingual online magazine and media empowerment project covering social and environmental change-makers in the Americas.
 It is written and edited by a team of journalists, filmmakers, writers and designers from around the world.
 We come from different backgrounds, but we share the belief that a better world is possible, and indeed it already exists.
 We have co-created this space to give a voice to those who are building that better world, including ourselves.
 Learn the backstory HERE, and read on to meet us….

 Tracy L. Barnett, founding editor: Author, journalist and photographer specializing in environmental issues, indigenous rights and sustainable travel.
-She has served as editor and reporter at newspapers in five different states and is now freelancing from her base in Guadalajara, Mexico.
-She has written in English and Spanish for a wide range of publications including the Washington Post, BBC, USA Today, National Geographic Traveler en Español, Esquire Latin America and Thomson Reuters and is at work on her first transmedia project, Cosmology & Pandemic: What We Can Learn from Indigenous Responses to Covid-19, together with Argentine filmmaker colleague Hernán Vilchez.
+She has served as editor and reporter at newspapers in five different states in the U.S. and is now freelancing from her base in Guadalajara, Mexico.
+She has written in English and Spanish for a wide range of publications including the Washington Post, BBC, USA Today, National Geographic Traveler en Español, Esquire Latin America and Thomson Reuters and is at work on her first transmedia project, Cosmology & Pandemic: Indigenous Responses to the Current Civilizational Crisis, together with Argentine filmmaker colleague Hernán Vilchez.
 She has mentored scores of young journalists beginning with a dozen years teaching J-School at the University of Missouri.

-Angelica Almazán Escalante, coeditor: Angélica Almazán Escalante is a Mexican songwriter and journalist, Janzu therapist, translator and co-editor of The Esperanza Project.
-Angélica has served as Bacalar correspondent and culture writer for Pedro Canché Noticias, has covered Mexico’s first indigenous presidential candidate and has spearheaded the communications team for the 2018 Bioregional Encounter in Bacalar.
-She has also received glowing reviews on her first album, Estación Fenix.
-She resides in Culiacan, Sinaloa, when she’s not on the road.
+Angelica Almazán Escalante, coeditor: Angélica Almazán Escalante is a Mexican songwriter and journalist, Janzu therapist, clown, translator and co-editor of The Esperanza Project.
+Angélica has been part of the Vision Council-Guardians of the Earth since 2014 and she spearheaded the communications team for the 2018 Bioregional Encounter in Bacalar.
+She has recorded four albums and published one book independently.
+She is a Permatourist, permanently on the road, but sometimes residing in Bacalar.

 Paola Stefani La Madrid, Social media coordinator, is a graduate of the National School of Anthropology and History.
 She has been dedicated to the design and implementation of communication strategies for the promotion of audiovisual content and cinematographic exhibition for more than twenty years.
 She specializes in the production of impact campaigns through cinema, and some of her titles are “La Vocera” (2020), “What happened to the bees?”
 (2019) and “People of the Sea and Wind” (2018).
 She is the producer of the multi-award-winning documentary “Huicholes: The Last Peyote Guardians” and of the series “Guardians: Stories of Resistance” (in process).
 She has been an advisor for the promotion of several documentaries, and on communication issues she has accompanied various groups and organizations that work around the defense of the territory and the rights of indigenous peoples.